Proloquo2Go - Symbol-based AAC

 - using and applying technology

-ProsNumerous options allow adults to customize the app to suit kids' current abilities and needs.
+ProsNumerous options allow adults to customize the app to suit students' abilities and needs.

-ConsThere's potential for frustration if customizations and settings aren't done carefully according to a child's needs.
+ConsThere's potential for frustration if customizations and settings aren't chosen carefully.

-Bottom LineThe price is hefty, but Proloquo2Go carries its weight by providing kids and teachers with an effective, one-of-a-kind communication tool.
+Bottom LineThe price is hefty, but Proloquo2Go carries its weight by providing students and teachers an effective, one-of-a-kind communication tool.

 Common Sense Reviewer

-Once the app is set up, it's highly engaging and fun.
-An adult will first need to customize the app to meet a kid's current needs, and show the child the basics of interacting with the interface.
+Once it is set up, Proloquo2go is highly engaging and fun.
+An adult will first need to customize the app to meet a kid's current needs, and show the student the basics of interacting with the interface.

-Proloquo2Go readily adapts to a kid's current needs once it's customized.
-Kids are then empowered to learn word recognition, vocabulary, labeling feelings, and speaking skills.
+Proloquo2Go - Symbol-based AAC readily adapts to a kid's needs once it's customized.
+Students are then empowered to learn word recognition, vocabulary, labeling feelings, and speaking skills.

-Proloquo2Go is an app designed to help teachers and therapists empower kids who have limited or no speech with an alternative way to communicate.
+Proloquo2Go - Symbol-based AAC is an app designed to help teachers and therapists empower kids who have limited or no speech with an alternative way to communicate.
 It uses an adaptable, multi-size grid format to present images and words on "buttons."
 Buttons represent different groups of items, actions, "little words," and more.
-Students can choose from single words or combine words to make detailed sentences with which to express their wants, needs, emotions –- almost anything.
-You can add buttons using your own pictures or with images meaningful to each user.
+Students can choose from single words or combine words to make detailed sentences that express their wants, needs, or emotions –- almost anything.
+You can add buttons using your own pictures or images that are meaningful to each user.

 It requires some setup and knowledge of each student's needs and preferences.
-Then, ongoing customization will optimize the user experience; it's very easy to change settings and use the options.
-Once you've mastered the basics, choosing or adding new words and organizing or highlighting choices in more effective ways will likely become second nature for teachers or therapists using this app with multiple kids.
+Then, ongoing customization will optimize the user experience; it's very easy to change settings and use each option.
+Once you've mastered the basics, choosing or adding new words and organizing choices in more effective ways will likely become second nature for teachers or therapists that work with multiple kids.

-Proloquo2Go can help kids grow in communication as well as emotional identification.
-This may reduce frustration in the classroom, improve social interaction between students and with adults, and help many speech-limited students increase social as well as academic skills.Read More Read Less
+Proloquo2Go - Symbol-based AAC can help students grow in communication as well as emotional identification.
+This may reduce frustration in the classroom, improve social interaction between students and with adults, and help many speech-limited students increase academic skills.Read More Read Less